gravitational/careers/challenges/systems/challenge.md

 [engineering levels document](https://raw.githubusercontent.com/gravitational/careers/main/levels.pdf)
 for more details.

+Split the submission into 2-3 pull requests for us to review.
+We will review every pull request and provide our feedback.

+We are going to compile the program, test it and get back to you.

+## Design Doc

 Start with a very brief Google doc that covers the edge cases and design approach and post it to the Slack channel.
+Be sure to cover the following in your design:

+* CLI user experience: a couple examples of what it may look like to invoke a command.
+This allows us an opportunity to envision how we will run the program.
+* Level 3+: Streaming approach, TLS setup (version, cipher suites, etc.)
+* Level 4+: Process execution lifecycle (how will you start and stop jobs, add them to cgroups, etc.)

 After the doc is approved, implement interfaces and an example program using the library.

+## Testing

 Add a couple of high quality tests that cover happy and unhappy scenarios.

-Split the submission into 2-3 pull requests for us to review.
-We will review every pull request and provide our feedback.

-We are going to compile the program, test it and get back to you.
+Do not try to achieve full test coverage.
+This will take too long.
+Take two key components, e.g. authentication/authorization layer and networking and implement one or two test cases that demonstrate your approach to testing.

 ## Level 1